mrspaceman/my-blog-pages/_drafts/2023-07-19-short-intros-to.md

 date: 2023-08-27
 author: Andy Aspell-Clark
 tags:

 - computers
 - software

 ---

 I am going to start writing some short "Introduction to" articles which I will be

 On my current project we have a few junior developers.
 I

 the list I currently have is:

+* Computer Architecture
 * Memory Leaks & Memory Management in Java
 * JVM Garbage Collection
 * Testing
 * Unix/Linux
 * Command Line Usage
 * git
 * UML
 * Databases
 * Computer Architecture
 * Compilation & Linking
 * JVM
 * Variable Scope in Java

+# Compilation and linking

+1. what is an interpreter?
+    * what does it do?
+1. what is a compiler?
+    * what does it do?
+1. what is a linker?
+    * what does it do?
+1. why should we care?
+1. the compilation process
+    * JIT

+# Unix/Linux

+1. Unix / Linux history
+1. Users
+    * root
+    * non-humans
+    * the rest of us
+1. Filesystem layout
+    * /
+    * /bin
+    * /etc
+    * /user
+    * /lib
+    * /mnt
+1. SSH/Telnet/RLogin
+1. WSL

+# The Command line